wp-plugins/space-gallery/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/08/14/space-gallery/)
 *   [About author](http://www.gopiplus.com/work/)

 Want to display images as a slideshow in the page or post?
 Then use space gallery WordPress plugin.
-It's just another image slideshow show gallery.
+It’s just another image slideshow show gallery.
 Click on the below images to see it in action.
 Space Gallery is a JQuery based slideshow plugin that provides smoky out of the fantasy effect to images.
 Bring in a smooth sliding effect to image views with this wonderful JavaScript slider.

-**We can use this plug-in in different way.**

-1. Copy and past the below mentioned code to your desired template location.

-Version 1.0 to 5.0

-<code>&lt;?php if (function_exists (space_show)) space_show(); ?&gt;</code>

-*Version 5.0 onwards*

-<code>&lt;?php space_show('dir1'); ?&gt;</code>

-2. Use the below code to the page or post.

-*Version 1.0 to 5.0*

-<code>[space-gallery=filename=space-gallery.xml]</code>
-filename = new-simple-gallery.xml
+Plugin configuration

-This is the name of the XML file gallery, this xml file should be available in plugin forder.
+Short code for pages and posts: Paste the given short code in the posts and pages. the name of the XML file available in the short code.

-*Version 5.0 onwards*

-<code>[space-gallery directory="dir1"]</code>

-See the live demo !
+Add directly in the theme: Use the given PHP code to add the gallery to your theme files directly.

-To see my all plugin : [click to go](http://www.gopiplus.com/work/2010/08/14/space-gallery/) More info : [click to go](http://www.gopiplus.com/work/2010/08/14/space-gallery/)
+More info : [click to go](http://www.gopiplus.com/work/2010/08/14/space-gallery/)

 == Installation ==

-**Installation Instruction & Configuration**
+==Installation Instruction & Configuration==

-**Methode 1**
+==Methode 1==

 *   Unpack the *.zip file and extract the /space-gallery/ folder.
 *   Drop the 'space-gallery' folder into your 'wp-content/plugins' folder.
 *   In word press administration panels, click on plug-in from the menu.
 *   You should see your new 'space-gallery' plug-in listed under Inactive plug-in tab.
 *   To turn the word presses plug-in on, click activate.

-**Methode 2**
+==Methode 2==

 *	Go to 'add new' menu under 'plugins' tab in your wordpress admin.
 *	Search 'space-gallery' plugin using search option.
 *	Find the plugin & Click 'Install Now' link.